sniffer80/Cisco.QOS.SNMP.For.Zabbix/README.md

 Version: 0.1

 Abstract: Cisco CISCO-CLASS-BASED-QOS-MIB is one of the most complex and not clear Cisco SNMP MIBs.
-This python script as final output produces correlation between Intrface Name, Interface QoS ID, Class-name, QOS Index ID, parent object.
+This python script as final output produces in JSON format correlation between Intrface Name, Interface QoS ID, Class-name, QOS Index ID, parent object.
+Output is takeen by Zabbix Template (discovery rule) as input to produce final counters as "items".

 Script written in python 2.7, tested on Linux Centos7.